guenthereder/ipe-maxbisector/README.md

-=== maxbisector
+# maxbisector

-Compute the weighted L-inf bisector between two points.
+*maxbisector* is a *ipelet* for the drawing tool ipe.
+It constructs the weighted L-infinity bisector between two points.

-== Features
+## Usage
-- Use Marks as points
+* use marks as points
-- Use the Symbol Size as Weight
+* use the Symbol Size as Weight
+* select two marks and *maxbisector* in the ipelets menu

-== Install
+## Install
-- copy or link to HOME/.ipe/ipelets
+* copy or link *maxbisector* to HOME/.ipe/ipelets

-== TODO:
-- Equal weights